leba-instrument/leba-instrument-en/README.md

 - `LEBA-long.qsf`
 - `LEBA_short.qsf`

-These QSF files are generated using **Qualtrics** platform.
+These QSF files are generated using the **Qualtrics** platform.
 These QSF files can be directly imported into Qualtrics.
 To create a project from these QSF files, after logging into your Qualtrics account, click on the global navigation icon located in the top-left, next to the XM logo and go to **Catalog** -> **Survey** -> **Get started**.
-On this page, in the  **Name** field please enter the name for your survey.
+On this page, in the  **Name** field, please enter the name for your survey.
 In the **How do you want to start your survey?** field, please select **Import a QSF file** from the drop-down list and click **Create Project**.
 After clicking **Create project**, you will be automatically taken to the survey tab.

 #### REDCap

-All files relevant for the [REDCap](https://www.project-redcap.org/) platform can be found under `redcap/`.
+All relevant files for the [REDCap](https://www.project-redcap.org/) platform can be found under `redcap/`.
 This folder contains the following files:

 - `LEBA-long-form.zip`
 - `LEBA_short-form.zip`

 These ZIP files can be directly imported into REDCap.
 To import the ZIP files into your REDCap project, go to **Project Setup** -> **Online Designer** -> **Upload instrument ZIP file from another project/user or external libraries**.
 This will prompt you to select a file on your computer.
-After uploading the ZIP files, the instrument will be integrated into your project's instruments.
+After uploading the ZIP files, the questionnaire will be integrated into your project's instruments.

 In addition to the ZIP files, the `redcap/` folder also contains the following sub-folders: